Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

   - iOS if you are working on a Mac.
 - Vuforia Augmented Reality Support.

-This will also install Microsoft Visual Studio automatically.
-The free version is good enough.
+NOTE: This will also install Microsoft Visual Studio automatically, on both Windows and Mac.
+The free version is fine.

-(If you are on a Mac, you will need xCode.)

 .
 ![CreateAssetBundle2](images/CreateAssetBundle2.PNG)